scandipwa/docs.scandipwa.com/content/docs/development.md

 ## Cache clean command not working: bin/magento c:c

 You should never run commands from your host machine if you are using Docker.
 You should run it from the container using the in app command.

+## ERROR: TypeError: this.state is null

+State must be defined in constructor.
+Pass the state from container to component as prop and use the field in the component as porp.